cephidstar/learn_public/BigQuery.md

 If you already have a Google account with a payment method defined, the BigQuery setup will consist of just a few steps.
 Otherwise, they'll be just a few more steps for entering and verifying your information.

 To get started, go to the [BigQuery main site](https://cloud.google.com/bigquery).
-If you're already signed up to use BigQuery, then the link above will take you to the right place and you can skip the rest of this section.
+If you're already signed up to use BigQuery, then the link will take you to the right place and you can skip the rest of this section.

 Click either of the **getting started** buttons you'll find on the welcome/initialization screen.